-My base rate is $100 per session.
-Most people pay between $60 – $140 per 55 min session.
-I have a limited number of slots available for lower.
-If this is above your means, please let me know.
+Most people pay between $50 – $120 per 55 min session.
+We have a limited number of slots available for lower.
+If this is above your means, please let us know.

-Consider paying the base rate or higher on the scale if you:
+Consider paying higher on the scale if you:

 - travel recreationally

 - regularly eat out, buy new clothes, attend cultural events without worrying about your budget

 - have investments, retirement accounts, or inherited money

 - have access to family money and resources in times of need